01618830666

 What is the best killer for Japanese knotweed?

-The most effective and widely used herbicide for controlling Japanese knotweed is glyphosate.
-Glyphosate-based herbicides are systemic, meaning they are absorbed by the plant and translocated throughout the entire plant, including its extensive root system (rhizomes).
+Glyphosate-based herbicides are systemic, meaning they are absorbed by the plant and translocated throughout it, including its extensive root system (rhizomes).
 This characteristic makes glyphosate highly effective in targeting and killing Japanese knotweed.

 When using glyphosate herbicides to control Japanese knotweed, it’s essential to follow these guidelines:

 1. Professional Application: Glyphosate herbicides should be used by licensed professionals who are experienced in dealing with invasive plants like Japanese knotweed.
-They will know the right timing and application techniques to maximize effectiveness.
+They will know the right timing and application techniques to maximise effectiveness.

 3. Multiple Applications: Controlling Japanese knotweed usually requires multiple herbicide applications over several years.
 The rhizomes can be persistent, so follow-up treatments are necessary to ensure successful eradication.